spgitmonish/SemanticSegmentation/README.md

    <i>Figure 1: Fully Convolutional Network</i>
 </p>

 FCNs are designed to work on input images of any size and produces an output of the same spatial dimensions.
-In this project I attempted on 3 different datasets.
+In this project I attempted FCN on 3 different datasets.

 1. Kitti Road dataset(Main)
 2. Kitti Semantic dataset(Experiment)